VidathD/tryhackme/networks/hololive/L-SRV01/L-SRV01.md

 We got RCE via [L-SRV02](../L-SRV02/L-SRV02.md).

-Now we can use linpeas to enumerate.
+Now we can use linpeas.sh to enumerate.

+We can see that `/usr/bin/docker` has `suid` bit set.
+According to [GTFOBins](https://gtfobins.github.io/) we can abuse this to get a root shell with `docker run -v /:/mnt --rm -it alpine chroot /mnt sh`.
+But this machine doesn't have